MirrorsAndMisdirections/FastFlowTransform/docs/Technical_Overview.md

 fft docgen . --env dev --out site/docs --emit-json site/docs/docs_manifest.json
 ```

+Add `--open-source` if you want the default browser to open the rendered `index.html` immediately.

 **Descriptions** can be provided in YAML (project.yml) and/or Markdown files.
 Markdown has higher priority.

 YAML in `project.yml`: